-Chrissy Teigen Believes Her Tragic Miscarriage Led Her To Therapy & Sobriety In New ‘Ellen Show’ Appearance
+Chrissy Teigen Believes Her Tragic Miscarriage Led Her To Therapy & Sobriety In New 'Ellen Show' Appearance

 Ellen called Chrissy "brave" for sharing a series of heartbreaking photos to social media that were taken in the hospital after her loss.

-Chrissy revealed that still in her closet are the outfits she purchased to wear during the latter months of her pregnancy.
+Chrissy revealed the outfits she purchased to wear during the latter months of her pregnancy still sat in her closet.
 She also told Ellen she was thankful she was raised in a home that was very open about loss.
-She said that was really helpful when it came to navigating this point in her life.
+She shared that was really helpful when it came to navigating this point in her life.

 "In a way, he really saved me because I don't think that I would have discovered therapy and then sobriety.
 I'm on this path of really feeling good about myself and feeling like a new person," Chrissy said of her subsequent transformation.

-Chrissy said that she thought of all the people who went through the same experience and suffered in silence and admitted her sadness for them.
+Chrissy shared that she thought of all the people who went through the same experience and suffered in silence and admitted her sadness for them.
 Her public experience allowed her to benefit from the love and kindness of strangers.

 She shared her regret that she didn't look at Jack's face when he was born because she was so "scared" of seeing him in her nightmares that she forgot about seeing him in her dreams.